johno/johnotander.github.io/_posts/2014-03-11-getting-started-with-ember-generators.md

 I was intrigued by the notion of this client-side framework trend, and felt like Ember might be a good fit.
 The documentation is great, their website is easy on the eyes, and it seemed to be a _very_ opinionated framework.
 Coming from a Rails background, it sounded familiar.
 So, I decided to give it a try.

 After going through the [Ember tutorial](http://emberjs.com/guides/), I figured I was ready to take on an app with things components filed away in their own compartments, rather than a huge app.js file.
 Since I'm lazy and used to Rails scaffolding, that meant it was time to track down a generator.
-[Yeoman](http://yeoman.io) fit the bill perfectly, and is the go to for the majority of the front end community.
+[Yeoman](http://yeoman.io) fit the bill perfectly, and is the go-to for the majority of the front end community.

 ## Get started by generating the Ember app with Yeoman.